 ADOPT these Rules of Procedure for the European Higher Education Area.
-Its provisions are valid for the Ministerial Conferences, the Bologna Follow-up Group and its working structures, including the Secretariat of the European Higher Education Area.
+Its provisions apply to the Ministerial Conferences, the Bologna Follow-up Group and its working structures, including the Secretariat of the European Higher Education Area.

 I GUIDING PRINCIPLES

 I.1 A process built on European cooperation